trycortexai/ui-kit/README.md

 # Cortex UI Kit

-It's on the first phase.
-Here is a simple guide on how to use UI kit:
+It's in the first phase.
+Here is a simple guide on how to use the UI kit:

 ## Chat